wendahere/GoGetter/Journal.md

 The new theory is that the python code does not work well with both audio and LEDs, the Audio signal "leaks" and makes the RGB LEDs light up randomly due to the "leakage" from the signal pin of the RGB LEDs.

 As the VLC Player is an external audio player, the leakage does not interfere with the RGB LEDs.

+### Friday 22/01/2021

+Allen designed and made a holder and a cover for our Raspberry Pi.

+**show pic of pi holder design**
+**show pic of pi cover design and bent pi cover** **show pic of pi holder assembly**

+Then he drilled holes into the IO door where the Pi holder will be mounted on.

+## Week 20 (25/01/2021 to 31/01/2021)

+### Monday 25/01/2021

+Allen vacuumed formed a cover for our motor PCB and our keypad.
+The methods he used to make these two covers were the same as how he made the cover for the screen.
+But instead of air holes, he cut air gaps into the wooden templates.
+And the final results were a much better vacuum form of the two covers.

+**pic of both templates**
+**pic of finished covers**

+He also installed the NFC reader onto the holder and the holder onto the IO door.

+### Tuesday 26/01/2021

+Allen made a quick change to the design of the Pi holder.
+The pull flap was also changed to metal.

+**pic of new pi holder**
+**pic of metal pull flap**

+GOS came for the last time to finalise any designs, and shared with us some concerns they had.

+**pic of gos last visit**

+#### Feedback from GOS
+-> RGB
+- Do running lights (rgb) for 5 sec, then change to static light *or* see if can do running lights the entire time

+-> UI
+- font type is for distinction purposes
+- font size (with respect to the image they sent us in wa):
+》welcome text can be smallest
+》scan card text can be bigger
+》no. of chops text need to be the biggest
+》name text dont need to be so small
+- progress bar can just follow the one they sent in wa 》if can do a running progress bar then is good (eg. If there is 90 points, the bar will slowly increase to 90, keeping in mind the 3 different colours) [if this type of progress bar is implemented, then the arrow pointing at the bar is unnecessary]

+-> NFC
+- will use the nfc holder that wont have a card holder, reason being: there is a tendency that students will just take their prizes and go, leaving their cards bebind

+-> Concerns GOS (pricipal, task force and teachers)
+- teacher interface
+》they are happy that our solution provides a database, but if we were to fully implement our solution, it loses the human interactivity between the teachers and students; the students wouldn't be able to visualise or understand the meaning of the points when it is all points giving is done at the backend
+》their proposed solution: students will still have their paper cards plus the NFC cards, teachers will still give stamps on the paper cards; the points on the paper card will then be transferred to the NFC cards at a weekly basis with the help of volunteers accessing the points interface and updating the cards of each individual students; and finally the students will tap their nfc cards on the vending machine to redeem their prizes
+》to sum up, the point of the g2go programme is to serve the students, so user comes first, plus the teachers also see our vending machine differently, so there is also the question of how they will accept the new system

+- speed of the system
+》they are concerned at the speed of the entire process, from the tapping of cards to the collection of prizes, if the process takes too long, then there isnt a good flow, meaning the queue will still be as long as their current system
+》currently the bottle neck of the process is the waiting for the points to be updated after redemption 》the time to get the student's info from the card (when they tap), ranges from 2s to 15s (if student is at the very bottom of the database of 810 students), they find it quite acceptable

+- location of screen, card reader and keypad
+》they find it too high for the shorter students (abt 100cm tall) 》their task force finds that the usage of a stepping stool might be unsafe, if students are left unsupervised to use the machine (which is their end goal), as some students have some deficiency in their gross motor functions, so they might have balance issues when using a stepping stool
+》they asked if can shift the whole setup down, but that requires a fabrication of a new door, so it will be considered as a future plan
+》we suggested the idea of having 2 screens and 2 keypads, the additional set of peripherals to be placed lower to accomodate the shorter students (also requires a fabrication of a new door)
+》we also suggested the idea of making a mini staircase with railings, so it is safer for the shorter students (door does not need to be refabricated)
+》they also asked if the screen can be increased to 10 inch if a new door is being fabricated

+-> future plans
+- adjust the location of peripherals to accomodate the wide range of students they have, either by making a mini staricase or making a new door
+- have an app for teacher to easily add points, and also show the students their points
+- have a separate terminal just for students to check points

+### Wednesday 27/01/2021

+Allen did drop testing on all 15 columns, to ensure that prizes can drop smoothly without fail, and to pinpoint any points of error.

+**pic of drop testing**

+He also wanted to decide on whether should he change the coil support extensions to Mr Soh's original suggestion which is to have an offset.
+He also laser cut the extensions with 2mm acrylic of their actual colours.

+**show pic of the coil support extenders cut with their colours**

+A new ramp design was also made, so to allow for bigger prizes to be able to sit on the coil.

+**show 3d cad of new ramp design**

+One of the front handles was also made with 3mm clear acrylic, and had the item labels engraved on it; this was a suggestion from GOS, because they felt that the RGB lights were not as visible from some angles, and a see throuh handle would be more visible.

+**show acrylic handle B**

+Wen Da drilled holes into the shelf to allow for the mounting of the PSU box and PCB holder.
+He also drilled holes in one of the feed trays to mount a buck converter on it.
+Then he organised the wires using wire wraps and braided cables.

+**show pic of wire organisation with wire wrap and braided cable**

+### Thursday 28/01/2021

+Allen continued on drop testing all the prizes.
+And he figured out that the best way to ensure that the prizes that sit on the coils drop is to have the coil supports pushed up as high as possible.

+He also changed the design of the collection point panels.
+Where the side panles have an angle of 50 degrees and cover a larger area, while the back panel have an angle of 30, and was also extended to catch any prizes that bounces of the base of the collection point.

+**show pic of the new collection point panel designs**

+### Friday 29/01/2021

+Allen did the final stage of drop testing.
+He also drilled a hole near the base of the frame, so that the wire of our vending machine can come out.

+**show pic of the extension cord hole**

+## Week 21 (01/02/2021 to 07/02/2021)

+### Monday 01/02/2021

+### Tuesday 02/02/2021

+### Wednesday 03/02/2021

+### Thursday 04/02/2021

+### Friday 05/02/2021

+## Week 22 (08/02/2021 to 10/20/2021)

+### Monday 08/02/2021

+### Tuesday 09/02/2021

+### Wednesday 10/02/2021

+Today is the day we have our presentation.